 communications functions.
 Prior experience includes Marketing Specialist for Resource Action Programs, a company that designs and

 position where he represents 85,000 people and 18 schools in southern Reno and Incline Village.
 He served on the Washoe County School Board for District E from 2009-2012.
-Kelley also served on boards and committees for City of Reno, Greater Nevada Credit Union, Junior Achievement, Regional Transportation Commission, and Renown.
+Kelley has also served on boards and committees for City of Reno, Greater Nevada Credit Union, Junior Achievement, Regional Transportation Commission, and Renown.
 Mr. Kelley is a

 from the University of Nevada, Reno.
 He lives in Reno with his wife Brooke and their son Grant.